 There continues to be major investment from the local transport plan, into red routes and bus showcase projects, and further investment in maintaining the highway network.
 This investment in our roads increases the potential for regeneration within the Borough, creating opportunities and helping to reduce worklessness in Walsall.
-There is also commitment to energy efficiency measures to convert traffic signals and street lighting to LED operation.
+There is also commitment to energy efficiency measures to convert traffic signals and street lighting to LED's.

 The environmental regeneration programme delivers key environmental and heritage regeneration investment priorities developed through the Strategic Regeneration Framework and provides match funding to attract external grants such as European Regional Development Fund, Advantage West Midlands, Heritage Lottery Fund and Big Lottery Fund.
+There is a commitment to public realm improvements and the permanent relocation of Walsall market.